Aswath2481/Synthical-extension/README.md

 Will soon publish this in chrome store.

-Sythical, If you are seeing this, we need a official extension!!
+Synthical, If you are seeing this, we need a official extension!!

 [Demo](./Media/sythical-extension.mp4)